ian-antking/cv/README.md

   ### [GeoGraffiti](https://github.com/JonnyEdge/geograffiti)

-  My final project (with [Johhy Edge](https://github.com/JonnyEdge)) for the Mancheter Codes course.
+  My final project (with [Johnny Edge](https://github.com/JonnyEdge)) for the Manchester Codes course.
-  Inteded as an Instagram-type application, users can upload pictures of graffiti which are then desplayed on a map at the location the picture was taken (using the location data embedded in the image).
+  Intended as an Instagram-type application, users can upload pictures of graffiti which are then displayed on a map at the location the picture was taken (using the location data embedded in the image).
 Users can also explore the map to find other pictures of graffiti and street art.